- Learning to a Greater Degree Contract

 Taking 15 credit hours per semester (30 credit hours annually) is our recommendation to help you graduate on time, and we are sweetening the deal by offering 15-to-Finish scholarships.
 However, if you do not feel comfortable with that class load, take the right load to empower you to succeed in your coursework.

-Remember, 15 hours is an average, so you could take 12 hours each semester, pick up 6 hours in the summer and still be on track!
+Remember, 15 hours is an average, but you must take at least 12 hours each fall/spring semester to remain eligible.
+You could take 12 hours during the semester and pick up three to six hours in the summer.

 - What is the amount of the 15 to Finish Scholarship?

-First-time Full-Time Freshmen can earn a scholarship worth $1,000 to be awarded in the final year of undergraduate studies, split $500 each semester.
+First-time full-time freshmen can earn a scholarship worth $1,000 to be awarded in the final semester of undergraduate studies.

-Transfer students, if they meet eligibility requirements, may be awarded a scholarship of $500 during their final semester of undergraduate studies.
+Transfer students, if they meet eligibility requirements, will be awarded a scholarship of $500 during their final semester of undergraduate studies.

 - I live nearby.
 Can I still live with my parents?